 While cashews are the best option for this recipe, macadamia nuts or pine nuts could be a good substitute for cashews.

 Yes!
-This paleo ground beef casserole freezes really well.Â
+This paleo ground beef casserole freezes really well for up to 3 months.

-Other recipes you will love:
+Other healthy meals you will love:

-Paleo Spinach and Artichoke Ground Beef Casserole
+Spinach and Artichoke Casserole

 Ingredients